SteffenBauer/sgtpuzzles-extended/README.md

 * Unfinished/Stellar: New puzzle "Stellar", implementation of [Sternenhaufen](http://www.janko.at/Raetsel/Sternenhaufen/index.htm)
     * So far playable in difficulty "Normal".
 * Unfinished/Walls: New puzzle "Walls", find a path through a maze of walls
-    * So far very crudely playable in difficulty "Easy".
-Needs lots of work.
+    * Playable.
+Needs still lots of work.

 ## Usage: